elliotttf/drush-node/README.md

-# drush for node
+# drush for node.js

-This is a simple node.js wrapper for running drush commands.
+This is a simple node.js wrapper for running [drush](https://github.com/drush-ops/drush) commands.

 To use: